gboehl/dynare/README.md

 ```
 make check
 ```
-In the `tests` subfolder.
-If Dynare has been compiled against MATLAB and Octave, the tests will be run with MATLAB and Octave.
+in the `tests` subfolder.
+If Dynare has been compiled against MATLAB and Octave, the tests will be run with both MATLAB and Octave.
 Depending on the performance of your machine, this can take several hours.
 It is possible to run the tests only with MATLAB:
 ```
 make check-matlab
 ```